Fort Astoria: War of 1812

+Unable to seize the fort, as it had been purchased by British subjects, Black ordered the Union Jack removed and replaced with the Stars and Stripes.
+He then dramatically exchanged the flags again and claimed it in the name of the British Crown.
+Black renamed the post Fort George in honor of King George III.

+As the post had been seized by Captain Black, it was returned to the United States under the terms of the Treaty of Ghent.

 Relations with Lower Chinookan peoples

 Comcomly's mercantile skills as an intermediary gained him significant profits in deals with Fort Astoria.
 In particular he controlled the sale of many of the pelts originating from the Chinookan, Chehalis and Quinault nations.

 Scholars have affirmed that the American company and its "economic success depended on mutually beneficial economic exchanges with Indian groups... who controlled trade."
 Many of the settlements near the station were under the influence of headman Comcomly.
 Consistently small stockpiles of foodstuffs at Fort Astoria created the need for frequent transactions with Chinookans for sustenance.
 Seasonal fish runs provided the major nutritional sources for the Columbian River based Natives.
 Major fish populations active in the Columbia included the candlefish smelt, white sturgeon, sockeye salmon, coho salmon, and Chinook salmon.
 This dependence on fish made it a primary food source for the Astorians, which caused some discontent among employees desiring a more familiar diet.

 Terrestrial animals like members of the family Cervidae such as Roosevelt elk and black-tailed deer were not found in large numbers around Fort Astoria.
 This made them another important source of trade for the Chinookans when visiting the PFC station.
 Another frequent item sold was the wapato root, with the volume consumed by the Astorians large enough to necessitate the creation of a small cellar made specifically to house the produce.
 Other typical purchases from Chinookans included manufactured goods.
 In particular woven hats were frequently bought for protection against the seasonal rains These hats were tightly interwoven, making them essentially waterproof.